 - Grow lights ($59.98 for two 4 ft. shop lights)

 - You can spend all sorts of money on fancy grow lights, but shop lights work just fine, even with the original bulbs in them.
 I bought 8 of these particular grow lights this year, and they’ve been working just as well as the more expensive Feit LED lights I purchased last year, but they cost a lot less.

 - You want a mix that’s formulated especially for starting seeds, and if you’re going to go for the pre-made mix route, you want one that has some kind of “food” or fertilizer included in it so that the plants will be able to grow on after germinating.
-I haven’t personally tried this exact brand (because I make my own seed starting mix), but looking at its excellent ratings, I would be comfortable buying this myself since I prefer the organic fertilizer route rather than the synthetic fertilizer route.
+I haven’t personally tried this exact kind (because I make my own seed starting mix), but looking at its excellent ratings, I would be comfortable buying this myself since I prefer the organic fertilizer route rather than the synthetic fertilizer route.